Dr. Russell Palarea

 Dr. Russell Palarea is the Founder and President of Operational Psychology Services (OPS).
-He is an internationally recognized expert on violent threat assessment, insider threat assessment, and counterterrorism to Fortune 500 corporations, global security firms, law enforcement, government agencies, and universities.
+He is an internationally recognized expert on threat assessment, insider threat, and counterterrorism, providing consultation in these areas to Fortune 500 corporations, global security firms, law enforcement, government agencies, and universities.
 Through his company, Dr. Palarea serves as the contract Consulting Operational Psychologist for the U.S. Department of State’s Bureau of Diplomatic Security (DS).
-He was brought to the DS in 2012 to spearhead the creation of the U.S. Department of State’s Threat Management Program, and currently consults for the Office of Protective Intelligence Investigations and Insider Threat Program, providing threat assessment consultation for State Department leadership, facilities, and personnel.
+He was brought to DS in 2012 to spearhead the creation of the State Department’s Threat Management Program, and currently provides threat assessment consultation for State Department leadership, facilities, and personnel through the Office of Protective Intelligence Investigations and Insider Threat Program.
 Additionally, he serves as an instructor for the DS Training Academy and a presenter for the Overseas Security Advisory Council (OSAC).

-Since 1996, Dr. Palarea has been an active participant with the Association of Threat Assessment Professionals (ATAP), and was elected as ATAP’s President in 2017, a role in which he currently serves.
-In 2012, ATAP awarded him with its Meritorious Service Award for his proposal to establish the International Relations Committee, serving as the Committee Chair, and facilitating relationships with the Canadian, European, and Asia-Pacific partner associations.
+Since 1996, Dr. Palarea has been an active participant with the Association of Threat Assessment Professionals (ATAP).
+He was elected as ATAP’s President in 2017, a role in which he currently serves.
+In 2012, ATAP awarded him with its Meritorious Service Award for his proposal to establish the International Relations Committee, serving as the Committee’s Chair, and facilitating relationships with the Canadian, European, and Asia Pacific partner associations.

 Dr. Palarea holds a Bachelor’s degree in Psychology from UCLA and a Ph.D. in Clinical Psychology with an emphasis in Forensics from the University of Nebraska-Lincoln.